Medical Elective in Nepal

 Learn More

-Callum is currently a resident doctor working at Royal Blackburn Hospital.
-He graduated from Warwick Medical School in 2024, following an undergraduate degree in Medical Physiology from the University of Nottingham.
+Callum is a medical doctor and expedition medic, currently working at the Royal Blackburn Hospital.
+He graduated from Warwick Medical School in 2024, having previously completed an undergraduate degree in Medical Physiology at the University of Nottingham.

 Prakash 🇳🇵